-poetry in paint ~
+poetry of place ~

 Brian Mahieu was commissioned to do a series of murals that depict ecosystems from an impressionist standpoint representing North American Habitats with a Mississippi River Focus, Amazonian Ecosystems and the Pacific Northwest Estuarine Environment as a series of Triptychs that are each 36 feet long and 12 feet tall.

 The first triptych in the mural project depicts the Pacific Northwest, an environment that has fascinated Brian Mahieu almost all his life.
 The murals were based on photographs he took while scouting the area for relocation.